Banking AEI (Automatic Exchange of Information)

-The Automatic Exchange of Information (AEI) is a tax standard that governs how tax authorities of participating countries exchange information related to taxpayers' foreign bank and safekeeping accounts with one another.
+The Automatic Exchange of Information (AEI) is a tax standard that governs how tax authorities of participating countries exchange information with one another related to taxpayers' foreign bank and safekeeping accounts.
 The AEI standard has been developed and published by the Organization for Economic Cooperation and Development (OECD).

 The AEI standard will be implemented globally; approximately 100 countries have already committed to implementing this initiative.
 Participating countries will sign agreements and enact domestic laws to commence the implementation of the AEI standard.
-The so-called "Wave 1" countries, also known as "Early Adopters", implemented the AEI on January 1, 2016, with the first exchange of information to take place in 2017.
-So-called "Wave 2", countries (which include Switzerland) will implement the standard by January 1, 2017.
-The first exchange of information involving these countries is to take place in the year 2018.
+The so-called "Wave 1" countries, also known as "Early Adopters," implemented the AEI on January 1, 2016, with the exchange of information having started in 2017.
+So-called "Wave 2" countries (which include Switzerland) implemented the standard as of January 1, 2017.
+The first exchange of information involving these countries is to take place in 2018.
 Further countries are expected to follow.

 The following information is to be reported by the financial institutions and will be exchanged with the tax authorities in the client’s country of tax residence: